sovrin-foundation/protocol/message-packaging.md

 1. Removes the appended ephemeral public key
 1. Uses the ephemeral public key and its own private key to decrypt the ciphertext.
-1. Verifies the signature is a signature from the sender over the ephemeral public key.
+1. Verifies that the signature over the ephemeral public key is correct using the `sender's ver_key`.

 ##### Implementation using libsodium
 Anoncrypt is simply the sealed_box in libsodium.
 Authcrypt is similar, in that it uses the same deterministic nonce, and appends the ephemeral public key to the ciphertext.
 The main difference is the ephemeral public key must be signed in the message.
 Authcrypt uses a libsodium crypto_box with a deterministic nonce = hash(ephemeral pub key, recipient pub key), the same approach that sealed_box takes.